dongxuecheng/rtspGrpcServer/README.md

 ## 📡 Running the Server

 Start the server either from a build or via Docker.
-It listens on port `50051`
+It listens on port `50051` by default.

 ### Command-line options
 ```text